-I receive dozens of e-mails every week from men and women with burning questions about their sex and love lives.
-While I can't respond to them all individually, I thought I'd start sharing some of them here at YourTango so that everyone can benefit from the answers.
+I receive dozens of emails every week from men and women with burning questions about their sex and love lives, particularly about sex positions.
+While I can't respond to them all individually, I thought I'd start sharing some of them so that everyone can benefit from the answers.

 Dear Dr. Joy,

-Dear Nervous Cowgirl:
+Dear Nervous Cowgirl,

 Relax, Cowgirl — riding on top doesn’t mean crushing a man with all your weight.
-If it did, even a 110 pounds woman would be too heavy for most men to handle.
+If it did, even a 110-pound woman would be too heavy for most men to handle.
+You just don't know how to do cowgirl position!
 Think about what you really do in the saddle.
 Don’t you use your thighs and, sometimes, your outstretched arms, to support you while your hips bob up and down or gyrate to an inner rhythm?

 My true concern is your shame about your body; your fear that he'll judge the "rolls" he already knows you have and probably loves.
 You're not alone with your worries, though.
 Sadly, most women carry deep insecurities about their shape and size, thanks in part to the popular media and the "thin" mantra drummed into our heads from the time we're toddlers.

 I also suggest you view my educational video devoted to this oh-so-popular cowgirl position.
 It will give you a few new tricks to add to your skill-set, along with even more suggestions for making body image a non-issue while you're in the saddle.
-Happy trails to you!